 But what is the ultimate goal of all this work?

 Well, a number of things.
 Primarily you want to create a website that has accomplished its mission with the least amount of money and time committed.
 It also gives us a systematic framework to build our website on.
 Remember, your website should not be an overpriced business card.
-It needs to be viewed as a tool; a tool which helps your business attain whatever missions it’s been assigned.
+It needs to be viewed as a tool; a tool that helps your business attain whatever missions it’s been assigned.

-Test Driven Development can help you stay on track, and achieve your goals with the least amount of effort possible.
+Test Driven Development can help you stay on track and achieve your goals with the least amount of effort possible.